data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

 Jonathan has passion for the aviation industry as an Aviation Consultant, commercial pilot and flight instructor.
 He is a member of the Aircraft Owners and Pilots Association, and is a Federal Aviation Administration’s Safety Team (FAAST) volunteer.

-Completed over 35 years of aerospace experience.
-Aerospace expertice includes, Air Traffic Controller, working with international aviation organizations, and conducting aircraft mishap investigations to improve aviation safety.
-Additionally, I have garnered more than seventeen years of experience in gas turbine operations, manufacturing, component design validation and quality improvement.
-I am a proficient in the field of power-generation gas turbines and aircraft power-plant engineering, and conducting gas turbine component failure root cause analysis.
+I have completed more than 35 years of aerospace experience.
+This aerospace experience includes air traffic control facility management, and conducting aircraft mishap investigations to improve aviation safety.
+Completed 18 years of experience in gas turbine operations, manufacturing, component design validation, and quality improvement.
+I am proficient in conducting component failure root cause analysis using statistical methods and Finite Mode and Effects Analysis (FMEA).

 Highlights - Skills and Competencies